Xen1k/TerminalCube/README.md

 # TerminalCube
-Cube rendering in the terminal
+Rotating cube rendering in the terminal